HSE Assessment / Orientation

 Returning students can proceed to Step 2.

 The assessment number (also known as an ASAP ID number) is needed when you attend your High School Equivalency Orientation.
-Your assessment (ASAP ID) number is required for your HSE Orientation and for your initial practice test in reading and math.
-Returning students who already have an ASAP ID number can go directly to step 2.
+Your assessment (ASAP ID) number is required for your HSE Orientation and for your initial assessment test in reading and math.
+Returning students who already have an ASAP ID number can go directly to step 3.

 New students must attend a “Live” HSE Orientation held on Zoom to learn about the program and to be able to register for classes.